Gates Memorial Library

-A: The quiet study area is located on the right side of the reading room.
-Study carrels are located in the back of the library, left of the reading room.
+A: Study carrels are located in the back of the library, left of the reading room.
 There are four individual study room where students may study and view videos for classes.
 A conference room is available for group study, by appointment.

 Q: Where are the restrooms?

 A: One restroom for men is to the right of the reference area, as you walk through the front door.
 Ask for the key at the Circulation Desk.
 One restroom for women is to the left of the reference area, as you walk through the front door.
 Other restrooms are located to the left of the reading room.

 Q: Is there a phone I can use in the library?

 A: A phone for public use is located to the immediate right side of the front door.

 Q: Can I bring food and drinks into the library?